Lizardite

 Lizardite is a mineral from the serpentine subgroup with formula Mg3(Si2O5)(OH)4, and the most common type of mineral in the subgroup.
 It is also a member of the kaolinite-serpentine group.

 Lizardite may form a solid-solution series with the nickel-bearing népouite (pure end-member: Ni3(Si2O5)(OH)4).
 Intermediate compositions (Mg,Ni)3(Si2O5)(OH)4 are possible, with varying proportions of magnesium and nickel.
 However, the lizardite end-member is much more common than pure népouite, a relatively rare mineral most often formed by the alteration of ultramafic rocks.

-Extremely fine-grained, scaly lizardite (also called orthoantigorite) comprises much of the serpentine present in serpentine marbles.
+Extremely fine-grained, scaly lizardite (also called orthoantigorite) comprises much of the serpentine present in "serpentine marbles".
 It is triclinic, has one direction of perfect cleavage, and may be white, yellow or green.
-Lizardite is translucent and soft, and may be pseudomorphous after enstatite, olivine or pyroxene, in which case the name bastite is sometimes applied.
+Lizardite can be translucent or opaque, and have a soapy feel.
+It may be pseudomorphous after enstatite, olivine or pyroxene, in which case the name bastite is sometimes applied.
 Bastite may have a silky lustre.